silvatek/trustedassertions/README.md

 * A `Statement` is some text, identified by a hash of its content, about which assertions can be made by entities.
 * An `Entity` is an X509 certificate, identified by its serial number, representing an individual or organisation.
 * An `Assertion` is a JSON Web Token, identified by its signature, containing claims made by an Entity about a Statement or another Assertion.
+* A `Document` is structured XML that links a set of assertions into a single coherent narritive.

 The data in the core data model is immutable; data is only added, never modified.
-It is content-addressable; the data should be stored in its plain-text representation, and accessed using a URI built from a hash of that text.
+It is content-addressable; the data should be stored in its plain-text (UTF-8, Unix newlines) representation, and accessed using a URI built from a hash of that text.

 In addition to these core data types, there is also the `Reference` which is a combination of a target, a source and a reference type.
 References are identified from within assertions and stored separately as a form of index.